 At North Ealing Primary School (NES) we value every pupil and the contribution they have to make.
-As a result we aim to ensure that every child achieves success and that all are enabled to develop their skills in accordance with their level of ability.
+As a result, we aim to ensure that every child achieves success and that all are enabled to develop their skills in accordance with their level of ability.

 Mathematics equips pupils with the uniquely powerful set of tools to understand and change the world.
-These tools include logical reasoning, problem solving skills and the ability to think in abstract ways.
+These tools include logical reasoning, problem-solving skills and the ability to think in abstract ways.
 Mathematics is important in everyday life.
 It is integral to all aspects of life and with this in mind we endeavour to ensure that children develop a positive and enthusiastic attitude towards mathematics that will stay with them.

 The National Curriculum for mathematics (2014) describes in detail what pupils must learn in each year group.
 Combined with our Calculation Policy, this ensures continuity, progression and high expectations for attainment in mathematics.

 It is vital that a positive attitude towards mathematics is encouraged amongst all of our pupils in order to foster confidence and achievement in a skill that is essential in our society.
 At NES we use the National Curriculum for Mathematics (2014) as the basis of our mathematics programme.
 We are committed to ensuring that all pupils achieve mastery in the key concepts of mathematics, appropriate for their age group, in order that they make genuine progress and avoid gaps in their understanding that provide barriers to learning as they move through education.
-Assessment for Learning, an emphasis on investigation, problem solving, the development of mathematical thinking and development of teacher subject knowledge are therefore essential components of the NES approach to this subject.
+Assessment for Learning and emphasis on investigation, problem-solving, the development of mathematical thinking and development of teacher subject knowledge are therefore essential components of the NES approach to this subject.

 - To foster a positive attitude to mathematics as an interesting and attractive part of the curriculum.